Amethyst View

 Formation, Irradiation, and Chemistry (SiO₂ + Fe)

 The transformation into purple requires a geological drama: Gamma Irradiation.
-Over millions of years, radiation from host rocks (often containing radioactive isotopes like Potassium-40 or Thorium) bombards the quartz.
-This radiation ejects an electron from the iron lattice, converting Fe³⁺ into Fe⁴⁺.
-This specific oxidation state absorbs light in the yellow-green spectrum, reflecting back to our eyes the cool violet wavelengths we know as Amethyst.
+Over millions of years, natural radiation from host rocks affects the iron lattice, reflecting back the cool violet wavelengths we know as Amethyst.

 Geodes vs. Veins

 Most commercial Amethyst, particularly from Brazil and Uruguay, forms in Geodes.
 These begin as gas bubbles trapped in cooling basaltic lava flows.
-As the lava hardens into stone, these bubbles remain as hollow voids.
-Over eons, silica-rich hydrothermal fluids (hot water) seep through the porous rock, filling these cavities.
-As the water cools and evaporates, quartz crystals nucleate on the walls of the cavity, growing inward toward the center.
+As the lava hardens into stone, silica-rich hydrothermal fluids seep through the porous rock, filling these cavities.
+As the water cools, quartz crystals grow inward toward the center.

-"The deepest purples are often found in Uruguay, where the hydrothermal fluids contained higher iron concentrations, whereas Brazilian geodes are often larger but paler." — Mineralogical Society of America Reports
+"The deepest purples are often found in Uruguay, where the hydrothermal fluids contained higher iron concentrations."

 II